OWASP/www-project-threat-dragon/docs-2/introduction.md

 - GitLab
 - Github Enterprise

-The desktop app saves the threat model files locally with installers provided for MacOS, Windows and Linux.
+The desktop application saves the threat model files locally with installers provided for MacOS, Windows and Linux.

 Threat Dragon seeks to provide:

-* Simplicity - you can install and start using Threat Dragon very quickly
+- Simplicity - you can install and start using Threat Dragon very quickly
-* Flexibility - the diagramming and threat entry allows many types of threat to be described
+- Flexibility - the diagramming and threat entry allows many types of threat to be described
-* Accessibility - different types of teams can benefit from Threat Dragon's simplicity and flexibility
+- Accessibility - different types of teams can benefit from Threat Dragon's simplicity and flexibility

-You can find the source code for Threat Dragon on [GitHub][repo], where you can also ask for changes or report any issues.

 ![OWASP logo](/assets/images/owasp.png){: .image-left }
 ![cupcake logo](/assets/images/cupcake-128x128.png){: .image-right }

+You can find the source code for Threat Dragon on [GitHub][repo], where you can also ask for changes or report any issues.

 ----